 Learn American Sign Language Online with ASL 1

-FLVS is now enrolling students in American Sign Language 1 for the 2019-20 school year!
+FLVS is now enrolling students in American Sign Language 1 and 2!

 Used by parents, professionals, athletes, public speakers, and others in various industries, American Sign Language (ASL) is one of the most popular language classes in colleges and universities.
 Learning ASL offers several benefits and marketable skills – from making you a better communicator to improving abstract thinking and hand/eye coordination.